Christ calls us to forgive everyone to a superhuman degree. When we do, we are bearing witness to the ultimate example of forgiveness.

 Let’s face it; there are some people we will never be able to forgive on our own power.

 And that’s precisely the point.
 It is yet another example of the importance of abiding with Christ.
 When we do, things will become possible for us that were previously unimaginable.
-That’s because Christ will empower us to forgive those we cannot forgive on our own.
+That’s because Christ will empower us to forgive those that Christ calls us to forgive – especially those we can’t forgive on our own.

 If we forgave on the basis of the other person’s actions or attitudes, there are few people we would feel right about forgiving.
 We might even be tempted to think we would be doing right in some cases by not forgiving a clearly degenerate person.